lerna-lite/lerna-lite/packages/publish/README.md

 The root-level configuration is intentional, as this also covers the [identically-named option in `lerna version`](https://github.com/lerna/lerna/tree/main/commands/version#--no-granular-pathspec).

-### `--no-verify-access`

-By default, `lerna` will verify the logged-in npm user's access to the packages about to be published.
-Passing this flag will disable that check.

-If you are using a third-party registry that does not support `npm access ls-packages`, you will need to pass this flag (or set `command.publish.verifyAccess` to `false` in `lerna.json`).

-> Please use with caution

-> For the time being, use this flag/option always when you're handling NPM authorization with the use of [automation access token](https://docs.npmjs.com/creating-and-viewing-access-tokens#creating-access-tokens).
-[Click here to read more about this issue](https://github.com/lerna/lerna/issues/2788).

 ### `--otp`

 When publishing packages that require two-factor authentication, you can specify a [one-time password](https://docs.npmjs.com/about-two-factor-authentication) using `--otp`: